jinaga/jinaga_com/src/content/documents/03-conventions/01-javascript.md

 title: "JavaScript"
 ---

-The `class` feature of modern JavaScript offers a good way to group a fact constructor with a set of template functions.
+The `class` feature of modern JavaScript offers a good way to group a fact constructor with a set of specification functions.
 The type is added as a prototype field.

 ```javascript